HKD.com DAO (HDAO) Reaches Self Reported Market Capitalization of $895.59 Million

-HKD.com DAO (HDAO) traded up 3.4% against the US dollar during the 1 day period ending at 15:00 PM E.T. on October 9th.
-In the last week, HKD.com DAO has traded 13.1% lower against the US dollar.
-HKD.com DAO has a market capitalization of $895.59 million and $1,253.55 worth of HKD.com DAO was traded on exchanges in the last 24 hours.
-One HKD.com DAO token can now be bought for approximately $0.49 or 0.00001780 BTC on major exchanges.
+HKD.com DAO (HDAO) traded 2.6% lower against the dollar during the 24 hour period ending at 22:00 PM Eastern on October 14th.
+During the last seven days, HKD.com DAO has traded down 14.2% against the dollar.
+One HKD.com DAO token can now be purchased for about $0.41 or 0.00001518 BTC on major cryptocurrency exchanges.
+HKD.com DAO has a market capitalization of $895.59 million and $458.65 worth of HKD.com DAO was traded on exchanges in the last 24 hours.

 - Zoo Token (ZOOT) traded 2.2% lower against the dollar and now trades at $0.0652 or 0.00000239 BTC.